-Wazuh cluster
+Wazuh server cluster

 Introduction

-Recommended reading: Deploying a Wazuh cluster.
+We recommend reading: Wazuh server cluster.

 Architecture overview